dEhiN/SD-Training-Master/online-platforms/coursera/projects/build-your-portfolio-website-with-html-and-css/README.md

-# CourseraProject--BuildPortfolioWebsiteHTMLCSS
+# Build Your Portfolio Website with HTML and CSS

+## Purpose
-This is a repo created for the Coursera project _Build Your Portfolio Website with HTML and CSS_.
+This is for the Coursera project: _Build Your Portfolio Website with HTML and CSS_.